SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-You bestowed knowledge about many different philosophies (other than the one which should be used for reaching you) to this world.
+You bestowed knowledge on this world about many different philosophies (other than the one which should be used for reaching you).
 This world is unqualified for meditating upon your true nature and your tender flower-like divine form.
 It has as its head, the lotus flower in your divine navel.
 It has not meditated upon you from time immemorial.
 If you keep your heart in the divine thuLasi and enjoy it continuously, would this great world not be put to difficulties?
 Implies that it will be put to difficulties as bhagavAn is not even looking at it with his mercy. malar thalai also means that the world is on top of the lotus flower.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam